YuetChan/simple-kanban/README.md

 - OAuth API: This API handles user authentication and authorization.
 - Backend API: This API provides the core functionality for the Kanban application.
-- Ui App: The frontend user interface built with React.
+- UI App: The frontend user interface.

 ## Running the OAuth API

-To run the OAuth API, follow the instructions in the `/oauth/README.md`.
+To run/deploy the OAuth API, follow the instructions in the `/oauth/README.md`.

 ## Running the Backend API

-To run the Backend API, follow the instructions in the `/backend/README.md`.
+To run/deploy the Backend API, follow the instructions in the `/backend/README.md`.

 ## Running the Ui App

-To run the ui app, follow the instructions in the `/ui/README.md`.
+To run/deploy the UI App, follow the instructions in the `/ui/README.md`.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.